cofinalsubnets/lisa/readme.md

 ### `,` begin
 - `(, a b c) = (begin a b c)`

+more useful than in scheme because functions have no implicit begin.

 ### <code>\`</code> quote
 - <code>(\` x) = (quote x)</code>